Keyboard Commands

 accurateWriteLn '<text>' <delayMs>Example:

-accurateWriteLn 'Hello, World!'
-'50'Key Press Commands
+delayedWriteLn 'Hello, World!'
+50Key Press Commands

 Description: Presses and releases a specific keyboard key.
 Optionally, you can specify whether to hold or release the key.